 ACUPUNCTURE: Weekly acupuncture has really helped me in the past.
 I find that it really calms my body and balances my hormones.
 It can take some time (generally we say 3 months, since it takes this long for an egg to mature) to really notice a difference.
 Once things get moving and everything starts to balance out it can be a very beneficial treatment option!
 Check out this blog post on Acupuncture and Fertility.

 As you can see, I have tried multiple different therapies.
 Each one being successful in it’s own way.
-But what I have learnt that for me what it comes down to is making sure I eat a healthy diet and managing my response to stress.
-I can say I have learnt the ins and outs of hormonal dysregulation through my personal experience and I hope to inspire others out there that are frustrated and confused as to what is going on with their own PCOS and hormonal imbalances.
+But what I have learned that for me what it comes down to is making sure I eat a healthy diet and managing my response to stress.
+I can say I have learned the ins and outs of hormonal dysregulation through my personal experience and I hope to inspire others out there that are frustrated and confused as to what is going on with their own PCOS and hormonal imbalances.

 Feel free to drop me a message to share your story!
 I would love to connect 🙂